1QB-Information-Technologies/ccvm/docs/README.md

 - It is necessary to convert all readme files that include mathematical formulas to rst format using an online converter
 - The new file must replace the old file in docs/source folder
+- Generate documentation by running `sphinx-build docs/source _build` from root folder
+- Validate the documentation in `_build` folder